I've spent the majority of my work history specializing in comic illustration, concept work, and graphic design.

 For commercial/industry work, I tend to be hired often for merch projects, specifically concept art or style guides.
 I have experience designing logo work, promotional graphics, and establishing brand aesthetics.

 NOTE: I am fully booked and currently unavailable to take on new clients for illustration work in the near future.

 I don't do well with projects needing fast turn-around or pinch-hitting work.
 I can more easily become available for a work if the inquiry is at least one month ahead of the project inquiry.

 For exact rates, please inquire me to the nature of your work to get a quote and scheduling availability, though should be noted I don't accept work that totals below $500 USD.

 I regularly freelance 1-on-1 art workshops in 3-month durations.
 The workshops are designed around weekly sessions, focused on the improvement of specific artistic goals requested by the client.

-I design the workshop experience as something that can be dovetailed into my client's existing schedule, and provide structure and a tailored curriculum over 12 weeks to help my client see tangible improvement/results in their work, as well as provide tools to further develop their aims after the mentorship experience concludes.
+I design the workshop experience as something that can be dovetailed into the client's existing schedule, and provide a structured, tailored curriculum over 12 weeks to help the client see tangible improvement/results in their work, as well as provide tools to further develop their aims after the mentorship experience concludes.
 Since the mentorship workshop is designed specifically to the client's requested goals and needs, it can cover a wide range of topics.
 I tailor the workshop experience to what the client wants to see develop in their work, rather than teaching how to do art.

-I've workshopped with clients of all levels of skill, from beginner level to the established professional -- if you seek artistic improvement, I'll help you get you where you want to be.
+I've workshopped with clients of all levels of skill, from beginner level to the established professional.
+If you seek artistic improvement, I'll help you get you where you want to be.